 Deserialize

 Deserialize also parameterizes over the type that is being deserialized into.
 This allows the same archived type to deserialize into multiple different unarchived types depending on what's being asked for.
-This helps enable lots of very powerful abstractions, but might require you to annotate types when deserializing.
+This helps enable lots of very powerful abstractions, but might require you to use a turbofish or annotate types when deserializing.

-This provides a more or less a traditional deserialization with the added benefit of being sped up somewhat by having very compatible representations.
+This provides a more or less traditional deserialization with the added benefit of being sped up by having very compiler-friendly representations.
 It also incurs both the memory and performance penalties of traditional deserialization, so make sure that it's what you need before you use it.
 Deserialization is not required to access archived data as long as you can do so through the archived versions.

 Even the highest-performance serialization frameworks will hit a deserialization speed limit because of the amount of memory allocation that needs to be performed.

 Deserializers, like serializers, provide capabilities to objects during deserialization.
-Most types don't bound their deserializers, but some like Rc require special deserializers in order to deserialize memory properly.
+Most types don't need to bound their deserializers, but some like Rc require special traits in order to deserialize properly.